 - Filter: Often, sump pump filters can get clogged.

 - Drainage pipe: The drainage pipe can get clogged as well.
-Check it for debris.
+A specialist will check it for debris.

 - Check valve: There should be a 3/16” weep hole in the tube between the pump’s discharge pipe and the check valve.

 Although it may be tempting to try to fix your sump pump yourself, you should leave this work to basement waterproofing experts.
-Here at FSM, we have been helping homeowners keep their homes dry and healthy for a long time.
+Here at Foundation Systems of Michigan, we have been helping homeowners keep their homes dry and healthy for a long time.
 Contact us today and schedule a free inspection and repair estimate for any work your sump pump may need.